 China Internship Placement was at the center of getting me a consultancy internship when I was looking for one.
 They proved to be worth my money.
 I am coming from a part of the world that paying to placed into an internship was unheard of.
 But ...

 Business Internships in China

-Paid Business Internships in China
+Paid Business Internships in Beijing and Shanghai

 Business Internships in China are surely the best opportunity to gain international experiences relevant to your strength and career ambition.
 Every minute, 7 new Businesses are registered in China’s top tier cities this is an indication that China is a land of Opportunities; a Business internship in China is an ideal opportunity to be part of this massive growth.
 Beijing, Shanghai, Shenzhen and Hangzhou are leading cities and destinations for an internship in China.
 This unique Business internship abroad program is a great fit for University / College students and Young Graduates interested in working and living in China during the summer.
 Launch Your Career now with our China Internship Program